-- (a) Feature films which are not produced for commercial exhibition to the public in cinemas may be eligible for the 30% Producer Offset (see section 376-2(3)(a)(ii) of the ITAA). - (b) To be eligible for the 30% Producer Offset, such feature films and all other eligible formats must be distributed, broadcast or exhibited to the public in Australia, including for instance by making the project available through television broadcasting, DVD or subscription video-on-demand (SVOD). - (c) Fully executed distribution agreements and evidence of the release, platform and date must be provided when applying for a final certificate.
+- (a) Films which are not produced for commercial exhibition to the public in cinemas may be eligible for the 30% Producer Offset (see section 376-60(b) of the ITAA). - (b) To be eligible for the 30% Producer Offset, the film must be distributed, broadcast or exhibited to the public in Australia, including for instance by making the project available through television broadcasting, DVD or subscription video-on-demand (SVOD). - (c) Fully executed distribution agreements and evidence of the release, platform and date must be provided when applying for a final certificate.